mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 # NOTICE
-If you're using the **Canary**, [this theme is now hosted on the Web Store](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo).
+If you're using **Canary**, [this theme is now hosted on the Web Store](https://chrome.google.com/webstore/detail/devtools-theme-zero-dark/bomhdjeadceaggdgfoefmpeafkjhegbo).
 Adding it from the web store will provide you with automatic updates.

 Detailed commit messages for this theme are on [zero base themes](https://github.com/mauricecruz/zero-base-themes).